bitmark-inc/docs/pages/register-and-control-data/transfer-rights.md

 **Propose a transfer offer**

-The sender initiates a two-signature transfer by propsing a transfer offer
+The sender initiates a two-signature transfer by proposing a transfer offer

 {% codetabs %}
 {% codetab JS %}